Rethinking Sequence-to-Sequence - Review

 - The weight

-- The Encoder: Bidirectional RNN (BiRNN): To ensure the annotation
+- The encoder: bidirectional RNN (BiRNN): To ensure the annotation

 h_jcaptures context from both before and after the source wordx_j, they used a BiRNN.
 This consists of a forward RNN processing the sequence fromx_1tox_{T_x}and a backward RNN processing it fromx_{T_x}tox_1.
 The annotationh_jis the concatenation of the forward hidden state\vec{h}_jand the backward hidden state\cev{h}_j.
 While BiRNNs weren’t new, their use here makes sense for creating richer annotations.